 High content, moderate content, high risk, and low risk are some of the ambiguous terms experts use to describe gout-causing foods and their purine content.
 It causes confusion because classifications based on content amounts can vary from each source.
 It is not uncommon to see the same type of food, like lobster, listed as high in purine by one source, but then listed as a moderate-risk by another.

 Not to mention, different purine studies or tables have different data and results.
 (If there is an all encompassing book for purine content in foods, I have not found it yet.
 Please advise if you know of one.)
-A more simplified approach will taken instead of sounding like a technical report on determining purine content.
+A more simplified approach will be taken here instead of sounding like a technical report on determining purine content.

 Several major health authorities consistently state the following food groups as high risk or high in purine content.